qouteall/qouteall-blog/blog/2025/About circular reference.md

-## Reference counting circular leak
+## Circular reference counting leak

 Reference counting cause memory leak if there exists a cycle of strong references.